SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Introduction

+First, \sys must explore an extremely large search space of candidate token sequences to maximize speculative performance.
+While the idea of speculative execution has been widely deployed in a variety of optimization tasks in computer architecture and systems, including branch prediction in modern pipelined processors and value prediction for pre-fetching memory and files~\cite{gabbay1996speculative, smith1998study}, the search space considered by \sys is significantly larger due to two reasons: (1) modern LLMs generally involve very large vocabularies, and (2) maximizing speculative performance requires predicting multiple future tokens (instead of just the next token).
+For example, all LLMs in the OPT model family consider 50,272 different possible tokens in their vocabulary, while \sys can correctly predict the next 4 tokens on average.
+Achieving this goal requires considering a search space of $50272^4\approx6\times 10^{18}$ different combinations of tokens.

+\sys leverages existing distilled, quantized, and/or pruned variants of an LLM, which we call small speculative models (SSMs), to guide speculation.
+A key challenging of using SSMs for speculative inference is that the alignment between an SSM and an LLM is inherently bounded by the model capacity gap, since an SSM is generally 100-1000$\times$ smaller than an LLM.
+Instead of using a single SSM for sequence-based speculation, \sys maximizes speculative performance by simultaneously considering a variety of token sequences organized in a tree structure for a given input prompt. \Sys introduces an {\em expansion}- and a {\em merge}-based mechanism for constructing token trees by exploiting diversity within a single SSM and across multiple SSMs, respectively.

+A second challenge \Sys must address is verifying the speculated tokens.
+Many LLM applications perform {\em stochastic decoding}, which samples the next token from a probability distribution instead of deterministically generating a token.
+To preserve an LLM's generative performance, \Sys must guarantee that its tree-based speculative inference and verification mechanism generates the next token by following the {\em exact same} probability distribution as incremental decoding.
+To achieve this goal, we propose {\em multi-step speculative sampling}, a new sampling approach for SSMs that guarantees equivalence while maximizing the number of speculated tokens that can be verified.
+To minimize the token tree verification cost, \sys introduces a {\em tree-based parallel decoding} mechanism, {\em simultaneously} verifying all tokens of a token tree against the LLM's output in a {\em single} LLM decoding step.

-This paper introduces \sys, an LLM serving system that improves the end-to-end latency and computational efficiency of generative LLM inference with {\em speculative inference} and {\em token tree verification}.
-A key insight behind the design of \sys is to use an LLM as a token tree verifier instead of an incremental decoder.
-For a given sequence of tokens, \Sys uses a {\em learning-based speculator} that combines user-provided functions (e.g., document retriever) and multiple collectively {\em boost-tuned} small speculative models (SSMs) to jointly generate a token tree, whose nodes each represent a candidate token sequence The correctness of {\em all} token sequences represented by a token tree is then verified against the LLM's original output in parallel using a novel {\em tree-based parallel} decoding algorithm.
-This approach allows \Sys to opportunistically verify multiple tokens in a single decoding step as long as the speculated token tree overlaps with the LLM's output.
+\if 0 To this end, we introduce two key techniques to maximize \sys's speculative performance.
+For a given prefix as the input, \Sys uses multiple collectively {\em boost-tuned} small speculative models (SSMs) to jointly generate a token tree, whose nodes each represent a candidate token sequence.
+The correctness of {\em all} token sequences represented by a token tree is then verified against the LLM's original output in parallel using a novel {\em tree-based parallel} decoding algorithm.
+This approach allows \Sys to opportunistically verify multiple tokens in a single decoding step as long as the speculated token tree overlaps with the LLM's output. \fi